Rael-G/MiniMap/README.md

     }
 }
 ```
-### Registering MiniMap in Dependency Injection
+### Registering MiniMapr
-To use MiniMapr in a .NET application, register the configuration classes during startup using AddMapper:
+To enable MiniMapr in your application, register your mapping configurations:

 ```csharp
 var services = new ServiceCollection();